 The SCU Study Abroad application process is a two-step process; students complete both an SCU Application to study abroad which is submitted to SCU Study Abroad and also a program specific application which you submit directly to the program provider.
-The application process is competitive, with only 30 students per Study Abroad program being selected.
+Competition is fierce; meeting program eligibility requirements does not guarantee a nomination.
+No more than 30 students per study abroad program will be nominated.
+Students may only apply to one program per application deadline.
 Read about eligibility and the complete application process.

 STEP 1: Apply to SCU Study Abroad

 The links below will take you to the SCU Study Abroad Portal where you can search for programs.
 Once a program page is opened you will find a button on the right pane to apply.

 SCU Study Abroad Fall 2019 / Winter & Spring 2020

 Deadline: December 15, 2018

 Washington, DC: Fall Semester 2019 & Spring Semester 2020

 Some students, while using the Safari browser, have reported issues in trying to save/submit their applications.
 We recommend you fill out and submit your application using another browser (Firefox, Chrome, IE).

 STEP 2: Confirm Your Nomination & Apply to Your Specific Program